tdee-concept/support/README.md

-# support
+# T'dee Concept Mobile APP Support Page
-T'dee Concept Mobile APP Support Page
+Users can create an issue in a public repository where issues have not been disabled.